denodrivers/sqlite3/doc.md

   means integers larger than 32 bit will be inaccurate.
 - `flags: number` - Raw flags to pass to the C API.
 Normally you don't need this.
 Passing this ignores all other options.
+- `unsafeConcurrency: boolean` - Enable optimizations that will affect syncronization with other clients.
+This can largerly improve performance for cases where you only have one client.

 ### Usage